otahi/lbspec/README.md

     $ gem install lbspec

+## Functions
+You can use lbspec to test load balancers.

+### #transfer
+`#transfer` tests if a virtual host on a load balancer transfer requests to target nodes.

+#### chains
+You can use following chains with `#transfer`.

+- port
+ - Tests if a virtual host transfers requests to specified port on target nodes.
+- tcp
+  - Tests with tcp packets for the virtual host.
+- udp
+  - Tests with udp packets for the virtual host.
+- http
+  - Tests with an http request for the virtual host.
+- https
+  - Tests with an https request for the virtual host.
+- path
+  - Specifies a path for http or https requests.
+- from
+  - Specifies which host sends to the virtual host.
+- options
+  - Options which can be used in http or https request commands.
+  - You can use `options` if you configure request commands or capture commands.

 ## Requires
 * Users need to be able to login with ssh to the target nodes.
 * Users need to be able to `sudo` on the target nodes.